 Just 14% of people have heard of Defra-exempt.
 If you live in a smoke-controlled area, you will only be allowed to burn wood if you do so on a Defra-exempt stove (also called Defra-approved).
 You can find out whether you live in one of these areas, and see exempt stoves, by visiting the Department for Environment, Food and Rural affairs database.

 Only 2% had heard of Ecodesign, a new regulation stove manufacturers have to meet to sell their stove in the EU from 2022.
 The knowledge among current stove owners is probably low because they already own one.
-But Ecodesign is worth keeping in mind as these new guidelines will greatly increase the efficiency of a stove to 80%.
-Most manufacturers are already selling stoves meeting these specifications, which will be labelled with the logo below.
+But Ecodesign is worth keeping in mind as these new guidelines will greatly increase the efficiency of a stove and limit emissions from potentially harmful gasses.
+Most manufacturers are already selling stoves meeting the emission elements of the EU specifications (but not all), which will be labelled with the logo below.

 For two helpful fuel vetting services – Ready to Burn and Burnright – a very small 1% of people had heard of each.